monadicsystems/monadicsystems.github.io/post8.md

   write @Text "ping"
 ```

-Since Okapi is a monadic DSL, it is intuitive to use, easy to compose, and even has some basic algebraic properties.
+Besides the one we just used, Okapi has other algebraic properties that we can use to reason about and simplify our server definitions.

+## Mimicking Method-Path-Handler Style Frameworks

 Compared to other web frameworks, Okapi is relatively "low-level".
 This gives developers the flexibility to build abstractions on top of Okapi that suit their specific needs and preferences.
 We will explore this aspect of the library by using it to implement conventions and patterns that exist in other web frameworks.

-## Mimicking Method-Path-Handler Style Frameworks

-By *Method-Path-Handler style frameworks* I mean frameworks like Scotty, Spock, Laravel, Sinatra, Express, etc. where you declare your server's endpoints by specifying a request method, a path pattern, and then a handler function.
+First, we'll start by mimicking what I call *Method-Path-Handler style frameworks*.
+I mean frameworks like Scotty, Spock, Laravel, Sinatra, Express, etc. where you declare your server's endpoints by specifying a request method, a path pattern, and then a handler function.

 Let's see what a server that greets the user looks like in these kind of frameworks.

 > **Note**
 > I'm excluding imports and the code needed to actually execute the servers.
-> I just want to focus on the endpoint definitions.
+> I just want to focus on the code needed to define an endpoint.

 First, Ruby's popular micro web framework, Sinatra.